Ash1708/Akash_Portfolio/README.md

-## Project 3: A study on Javelin throw anaylsis using Inertial Measurement Units
+## Project 3: A study on Javelin throw anaylsis using Inertial Measurement Units: Application Development (https://github.com/Ash1708/IMU_sensor_data/tree/main)

+### In this project, I have analysed the technical parameters of Javelin throw and plotte the EDA and checked the reliability of the IMU system, further developed into an application.

 * Visualizations of Acceleration over time for various athletes.
 * Reliability and validation of Inertial Measurement system.
 (With force plates, motion capture systems (Vicon), and Optogait)